 Reforestation and the protection of remaining forests are vital for climate change mitigation.
 Nevertheless, forestry projects have a number of characteristics that make them ill-suited for use as carbon offsets.

 Forest carbon sequestration projects are attractive because forests provide a wide range of ecosystem services.
 Forests provide clean water, and moderate water flow rates.
-Forests provide habitat for many plant and animal species, and provide livelihoods for millions of people.
+Forests provide habitat for many plants and animal species and provide livelihoods for millions of people.

 Protecting Existing Forests

 Projects that protect existing old-growth forests are expected to provide the greatest carbon mitigation benefits.
 Emissions from forest degradation and deforestation are currently estimated to cause about 15% of total global anthropogenic climate warming.
 Currently, emissions from deforestation are so great that stopping this source of emissions would have the greatest net impact on forest-related emissions.

 Creating credits to Reduce Emissions from Deforestation and forest Degradation (REDD+) has many challenges: Quantifying baseline emissions, preventing displacement of emissions, solving conflicts about who controls forests, getting countries to agree to continue protecting forests, and continuing to provide crops and forest products.
 It can be argued that deforestation is a demand-side problem and that as long as the demand for biomass (fuel and timber) and land cannot be shifted and decreased, forestry offset projects in one area will only cause a change in the supply source rather than lower demand on the whole.
 This problem is also prone to ‘leakage’ because of the demand shifts from one place to another.